ussserrr/stm32pio/README.md

 ## Example
 1. Run CubeMX, choose MCU/board, do all necessary stuff
-2. Open `Project -> Settings` menu, set Project Name, choose Other Toolchains (GPDSC).
-In Code Generator tab check "Copy only the necessary library files" and "Generate periphery initialization as a pair of '.c/.h' files per peripheral"
+2. Open `Project -> Settings` menu, specify Project Name, choose Other Toolchains (GPDSC).
+In Code Generator tab check "Copy only the necessary library files" and "Generate periphery initialization as a pair of '.c/.h' files per peripheral" options
 3. Back in the first tab (Project) copy the "Toolchain Folder Location" string.
 Click OK
 4. Use copied string as a `-d` argument for stm32pio
 5. Run `pio boards` to list all supported devices.
 Pick one and use its ID as a `-b` argument (for example, `nucleo_f031k6`)